Ensor-code/plons/README.txt

 Pipeline - More detailed information
 ------------------------------------

-This pipeline load the wind.in and wind.setup files first.
+This pipeline loads the wind.in and wind.setup files first.
 This is the general setup information of the model (configuration of the system, information of the thermodynamics, evolution time, wind outflow setup,...).
 Next the last full dump is loaded, and using this data, some other useful quantities are calculated (gas pressure/temperature, speed, sperical coordinates, sound speed of the gas,...).
 Lastly, the data of the sink particle(s) is loaded.
 From this file, also the period and orbital velocity of the sink particles in calculated, if the system is a binary, in function of time.
 The last entry in the sink data, corresponds to the full dump loaded.
 Therefore the position/velocity/mass/... of this last entry are also saved in the full dump data for easy usage.

 NOTE: If you have paused and restarted your simulation, multiple .ev files will be constructed per sink particle.
-The code anticipates to this problem, but you have to say so in the code yourself: Uncommend
+The code anticipates to this problem, but you have to say so in the code yourself: Uncomment the part starting at line 50 in the LoadSink.py script and put in the correct model.

 (1)